Xipooo/XYZ_Delivery/README.md

 ## Primary Goal

-> The primary goal of this engagement is to move XYZ's on-premises product suite to a cloud based solution while also improving the sustainability of XYZ's products.
+> The primary goal of this engagement is to move XYZ's on-premises product suite to a cloud-based solution while also improving the sustainability of XYZ's products.

 Every resource, time, personnel, artifact, and discussion dedicated to this program is aimed at achieving the set goal.
 This includes fostering a culture of continuous improvement, promoting collaboration, and enhancing the overall efficiency of the program.
 However, all elements, with the exception of the goal itself, are flexible and can be adjusted based on client needs and feedback obtained through iterative discovery.
 This approach ensures that the program remains dynamic, adaptable, and client-centric while maintaining its core objective.